What about dinosaurs?

 The Bible mentions giant animals that might have been dinosaurs.

-The Bible never uses the word “dinosaur,” but it does seem to give us lots of reasons to believe that dinosaurs lived at the same time as people.
-The Bible never says what happened to the dinosaurs, but they may have been killed out by hunters or may have died because of changing weather or environment sometime after the world-wide flood of Noah’s time.
+The Bible does seem to give us lots of reasons to believe that dinosaurs lived at the same time as people.
+The Bible never says what happened to the dinosaurs, but hunters may have killed them off.
+They also may have died because of changing weather or environment sometime after the worldwide flood of Noah's time.

 Bible Truth